MacKinnon, Duchene lead Avs shootout win over Blues, 2-1

 NEW BEGINNING

 Jost, 19, made his NHL debut after signing an entry-level contract Wednesday.
-Jost just completed his freshman season at the University of North Dakota and jumped right into the NHL.
+He just completed his freshman season at the University of North Dakota and jumped right into the NHL.

 Jost, Colorado's first-round pick (10th overall) in the 2016 draft, had 16 goals and 19 assists in 33 games for the Fighting Hawks but is the second player in the program's history to turn pro after one year.
 He jumped over the boards for his first shift 2:08 into the game with his mother and grandfather watching from the stands.

+''Amazing, a dream come true.
+I know it's a cliche, but it really was,'' he said. ''It's something I'm going to remember for a long, long time.
+Having my family come down and being in the crowd is pretty special.''

 Jost nearly had his first goal early in the third period.
 Allen got a glove on his shot from the left circle, and the puck just missed going inside the far post.
+Allen again got him in the shootout.

+''I wanted to put him in a situation,'' Avalanche coach Jared Bednar said of using Jost in the shootout. ''I know our fans wanted to see it, we wanted to see it.
+That's one of the things we can do because of where we're at in the standings.''

 NOTES: St. Louis D Robert Bortuzzo suffered an upper-body injury in the second period and did not return. ...
 Compher's goal in the second period was just Colorado's fourth on the power play in the last 23 games. ...
-The Blues are 18-7-2 since Mike Yeo took over as head coach on Feb.
+The Blues are 18-7-2 since Yeo took over as head coach on Feb.
 1.

 UP NEXT